saadii103/Galaxy-Defender-Game/SECURITY.md

-# 🔐 Security Policy – Galaxy Defender Game

-## 🧾 Supported Version

-This security policy applies to the latest version of:
-🚀 **Galaxy Defender (C++ / OpenGL / GLUT Game)**

----

-# 🚨 Reporting a Vulnerability

-If you discover a security issue, bug, or unexpected behavior, please report it responsibly.

-## 📩 How to Report

-Please contact the project maintainer via:

-* 📧 Email: [your-email@example.com](mailto:your-email@example.com) *(replace with your real email)*
-* 📄 OR open a private GitHub issue (if enabled)

----

-# ⚠️ What to Report

-You should report:

-* 💥 Game crashes or segmentation faults
-* 🔓 File handling issues (e.g., score saving problems)
-* 🧠 Memory leaks or performance issues
-* 🎮 Input handling bugs that break gameplay
-* 📂 Any unexpected system behavior caused by the game

----

-# 🚫 What NOT to Report

-* 🎮 Gameplay difficulty issues
-* ✨ Feature requests (use “Issues” instead)
-* 🎨 UI/graphics suggestions
-* 🔊 Sound or visual improvements

----

-# 🔄 Response Time

-* ⏱️ We aim to respond within a reasonable time (usually a few days)
-* 🛠️ Verified issues will be fixed in future updates

----

-# 🛡️ Security Best Practices (For Developers)

-If you contribute to this project, please follow:

-* ✔️ Avoid unsafe file operations
-* ✔️ Validate all user inputs (e.g., player name)
-* ✔️ Prevent buffer overflows
-* ✔️ Keep memory usage optimized (bullets/enemies arrays)
-* ✔️ Avoid crashes during game loop (Timer/Display functions)

----

-# 🎮 Game Safety Notes

-This is a local offline game:

-* ❌ No internet communication
-* ❌ No external data transfer
-* ✔️ Fully safe to run on Ubuntu/Linux systems
-* ✔️ Only writes local score file (`data.txt`)

----

-# 🙌 Responsible Disclosure

-We appreciate responsible reporting of issues to improve the game experience for all players.

----

-# 📌 Summary

-✔️ Report bugs privately
-✔️ Do not exploit issues publicly
-✔️ Help improve Galaxy Defender 🚀
+🔐 Security Policy – Galaxy Defender
+🧾 Project Information

+🎮 Project Name: Galaxy Defender (C++ OpenGL Game)
+👨‍💻 Maintainer: Muhammad Saad Shafiq
+📧 Contact Email: m250103@mtn.nu.edu.pk

+🚨 Reporting a Vulnerability

+If you find any security issue or unexpected behavior in the game, please report it responsibly.

+📩 How to Report

+Please contact the maintainer directly:

+📧 Email: m250103@mtn.nu.edu.pk
+🐛 OR create a private GitHub issue (if available)
+⚠️ What to Report

+Please report issues like:

+💥 Game crashes or segmentation faults
+🔓 File saving/loading issues (e.g., data.txt)
+🧠 Memory leaks or performance problems
+🎮 Bugs in controls or input handling
+📂 Any behavior that breaks normal gameplay
+🚫 What NOT to Report
+🎮 Game difficulty or balancing issues
+✨ Feature requests (use Issues tab instead)
+🎨 UI/graphics improvements
+🔊 Sound or visual suggestions
+🔄 Response Policy
+⏱️ We aim to respond as soon as possible
+🛠️ Valid issues will be fixed in future updates
+🙌 Contributions are always appreciated
+🛡️ Developer Security Notes

+Contributors should ensure:

+✔️ Safe handling of arrays (bullets/enemies)
+✔️ No buffer overflow risks
+✔️ Proper input validation (player name input)
+✔️ Stable game loop (Display/Timer functions)
+✔️ Safe file operations for score saving
+🎮 Game Safety
+✔️ Offline game (no internet usage)
+✔️ Only writes local file: data.txt
+✔️ Safe for Ubuntu/Linux systems
+🙌 Responsible Disclosure

+We request all security issues be reported privately to help improve the game safely and responsibly.